I am on Varian 600

 Tuning

 Tuning may be done in any workspace.
-I recommend assign workspace #2 just for tuning
+I recommend assigning the workspace #1 just for tuning

 Broadband channel